joelparkerhenderson/decision-record/template.md

 The argument is probably as important as the decision itself.

-This doesn't need to be an exhaustive writeup; however, you don’t want to hear the question "Did you think about...?" during a final review, because (as above) this would lead to loss of credibility and questioning of other architectural decisions.
+This doesn't need to be an exhaustive write-up; however, you don’t want to hear the question "Did you think about...?" during a final review, because (as above) this would lead to loss of credibility and questioning of other architectural decisions.

 ## Implications